 Subscribe (Opens New Window)

-With "Multimedia Information" mobile app, you can access to the vast amount of digitised contents, including eBooks, images, audio and video materials in the Multimedia Information System anywhere, anytime on your mobile devices.
+With "Multimedia Information" mobile app, you can access to the vast amount of digitised contents, including eBooks, images and audio-video materials in the Multimedia Information System anywhere, anytime on your mobile devices.

-The "Ancient Chinese Book Resources from the National Library of China" collection showcases part of the digitised ancient Chinese books collection in National Library of China, including "Epigraphic and Pictorial Rubbings", "New Year Pictures" and "Gazetteers", etc.
+- The "Ancient Chinese Book Resources from the National Library of China" collection showcases part of the digitised ancient Chinese books collection in National Library of China, including "Epigraphic and Pictorial Rubbings", "New Year Pictures" and "Gazetteers", etc.

-Since Microsoft no longer provides support to Windows XP operating system, readers using computers with Windows XP and IE8 to access Multimedia Information System (MMIS) Portal may encounter problems.
+- Since Microsoft no longer provides support to Windows XP operating system, readers using computers with Windows XP and IE8 to access Multimedia Information System (MMIS) Portal may encounter problems.
 We recommend readers to use Firefox or Chrome browsers on those computers when using the MMIS online service.

-Easy searching Old HK Newspapers in Multimedia Information System
+- Easy searching Old HK Newspapers in Multimedia Information System

-24 hours Online Booking of Internet & Digital Service Workstations
+- 24 hours Online Booking of Internet & Digital Service Workstations

 Introductory Sessions on the Multimedia Information System (MMIS)

-see more (香港工商日報, 1980-03-28) (Opens New Window)
+see more (The Hong Kong Telegraph, 1949-03-25) (Opens New Window)

-see more (大公報, 1961-03-28) (Opens New Window)
+see more (香港工商日報, 1972-03-25) (Opens New Window)

-see more (Hong Kong Sunday Herald, 1948-03-28) (Opens New Window)
+see more (香港工商日報, 1961-03-25) (Opens New Window)